pyeventsourcing/cookiecutter-eventsourcing/{{cookiecutter.project_slug}}/README.md

 But in any case, make sure you know the path to the `poetry` executable.
 The Poetry installer tells you where it has been installed, and how to configure your shell.

+Please refer to the [Poetry docs](https://python-poetry.org/docs/) for guidance on using Poetry.

 ### Setup for PyCharm users

 You can easily obtain the project files using PyCharm (menu "Git > Clone...").